Please visit COVID-19 Information Affecting Education Benefits for the most up-to-date information from the Department of Veteran Affairs.

 Student Veterans Services is an office within Tulane University's Office of the Registrar, that provides services to students who are eligible for VA education educational benefits.
 The office serves as a liaison between the student and the VA Regional Processing Office.

-Students that do not submit the Veterans Enrollment form in any given semester, will not be certified for VA Educational Benefits for that semester.
+Students who do not submit the Veterans Enrollment form in any given semester will not be certified for VA Educational Benefits for that semester.

 It is the student’s responsibility to report all enrollment changes to the Tulane University Student Veterans Services Office as soon as they occur to maintain disbursement of educational benefits.
-Changes in enrollment can be submitted via email to: veterans@tulane.edu
+Changes in enrollment can be submitted via the Registrar Support Form.

 Tulane University is a proud participant in the Yellow Ribbon Program.